Xinglab/ASPRIN/README.md

 of choice, or simply just label variants:

-1) dbSNP VCF file: To be able to filter noise, focus on SNPs, or simply label the SNPs that are in the SNV file.
+1) dbSNP VCF file: To be able to filter noise, focus on SNPs, or simply label the SNPs that are in the VCF file.

 2) RADAR RNA editing database file: To focus or simply just lebel variants that are known RNA-edditing events.